 It is through the display of the Collection, exhibitions, loans, digital programmes, research, learning, publishing and outreach, that the Gallery tells the story of Britain through portraits, using art to bring history to life and explore living today.

 Our vision is for lives to be inspired and society enriched through deeper connections with the nation’s stories and our role is to bring to life the human stories that have shaped and are shaping our ever-changing history.
-Our activities and aspirations are driven by the Gallery’s statutory aims and objectives as set out in the Museums and Galleries Act 1992:

 Why the NPG is supporting Boardroom Apprentice